 Most people decide to do business with a company based on its reputation for customer service.
 So, what happens when a company earns a name for poor customer service?

 In February 2016, the teen apparel company Abercrombie & Fitch scored lower than any other retailer had ever scored on the American Customer Satisfaction Index (ACSI), earning it the title “Most Hated Brand in America.”
-Much of this poor reputation was due to former CEO Mike Jeffries, who famously claimed “We hire good-looking people in our stores.
+Much of this poor reputation was due to its former CEO, who famously claimed “We hire good-looking people in our stores.
 Because good-looking people attract other good-looking people.
 A lot of people don’t belong and they can’t belong.
 Are we exclusionary?
 Absolutely.”

 The brand’s customers were appalled.
-In an article in The Guardian, Molly Henderson, 17, describes her decision to stop shopping at Abercrombie & Fitch after reading Jeffries’ comments.
+In an article in The Guardian, a 17-year-old shopper describes her decision to stop shopping at Abercrombie & Fitch after reading the CEO’s comments.
 “They even hang up to a size three out and put the larger sizes on the shelves,” she said.
-Although Molly is slim and would fit in those sizes, she says “that doesn’t mean I want to shop at a place that treats other people badly.”
+Although Molly is slim and would fit in those sizes, she says, “That doesn’t mean I want to shop at a place that treats other people badly.”

-Jeffries’ statement, coupled with the firm’s discriminatory policies, significantly damaged the company’s brand, leading to protests, boycotts, lawsuits, and most importantly, a staggering 77% drop in sales that year.
-According to Dwight Hill, a retail analyst, “One factor [for the decline in sales] has to be the negative press [the company] received from the comments Jeffries made.”
+The CEO’s statement, coupled with the firm’s discriminatory policies, significantly damaged the company’s brand, leading to protests, boycotts, lawsuits, and most importantly, a staggering 77% drop in sales that year.
+According to a retail analyst at the time, “One factor [for the decline in sales] has to be the negative press [the company] received from the comments [the CEO] made.”